tamari92/kf2-tournament/rules.md

 - Altering or setting keybinds
 - Altering gore/particle/FX settings to improve performance

-ALL other edits are **forbidden** and will be seen as a breach of competitive integrity.
+ALL other edits are **forbidden** and shall be seen as a breach of competitive integrity.

 Edits which attempt to completely remove objects from the environment in order to make it easier to see or navigate are especially forbidden, as are edits which attempt to alter the behaviors of weapons, corpses, or thrown objects in any way, as they give players an unfair competitive advantage.